• Skip to primary navigation

 Funding strategies

-While only two days of FCS training will be reimbursed per school year, we encourage districts to provide additional training days if they have the resources and capacity to do so.
+We encourage districts to seek all opportunities to provide additional training days to paraeducators where they have the resources and capacity to do so.
 This section will provide ideas and strategies for identifying funding opportunities beyond the state reimbursement model.

 Review bargaining agreements